singer-io/tap-salesforce/README.md

 The `start_date` is used by the tap as a bound on SOQL queries when searching for records.
 This should be an [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) formatted date-time, like "2018-01-08T00:00:00Z".
 For more details, see the [Singer best practices for dates](https://github.com/singer-io/getting-started/blob/master/BEST_PRACTICES.md#dates).

 The `api_type` is used to switch the behavior of the tap between using Salesforce's "REST" and "BULK" APIs.
 When new fields are discovered in Salesforce objects, the `select_fields_by_default` key describes whether or not the tap will select those fields by default.

+The `lookback_window` (in seconds) subtracts the desired amount of seconds from the start date to sync past data.
+Default value: 10 seconds.

 ## Run Discovery